Duel: Great Britain and Ireland

 By the 1780s, the values of the duel had spread into the broader and emerging society of gentlemen.
 Research shows that much the largest group of later duelists were military officers, followed by the young sons of the metropolitan elite (see Banks, A Polite Exchange of Bullets).
 Dueling was also popular for a time among doctors and, in particular, in the legal professions.
 Quantifying the number of duels in Britain is difficult, but there are about 1,000 attested between 1785 and 1845 with fatality rates at least 15% and probably somewhat higher.

 In 1777, at the Summer assizes in the town of Clonmel, County Tipperary, a code of practice was drawn up for the regulation of duels.
-It was agreed by delegates from Tipperary, Galway, Mayo, Sligo and Roscommon, and intended for general adoption throughout Ireland.
+It was agreed by delegates from counties Tipperary, Galway, Mayo, Sligo and Roscommon, and intended for general adoption throughout Ireland.
 An amended version known as 'The Irish Code of Honor', and consisting of 25 rules, was adopted in some parts of the United States.
 The first article of the code stated:

 The 19th-century Irish statesman Daniel O'Connell took part in a duel in 1815.
 Following the death of his opponent, John D'Esterre, O'Connell repented and from that time wore a white glove on his right hand when attending Mass as a public symbol of his regret.
 Despite numerous challenges, he refused ever to fight another duel.

 The last duel in England was fought in 1852 between two French political exiles.
 In 1862, in an article entitled Dead (and gone) Shots, Charles Dickens recalled the rules and myths of Irish dueling in his periodical All the Year Round.